 - Glatopa 20 mg is injected 1 time each day, in the fatty layer under your skin (subcutaneously).

 - Glatopa 40 mg should be given on the same 3 days each week, if possible for example, Monday, Wednesday, and Friday.
-Give your Glatopa injection at least 48 hours (2 days) apart.
+Give your Glatopa injections at least 48 hours (2 days) apart.

 How do I inject Glatopa?